CCC Practice Test

 The employment classification of camp counsellors in Canada, particularly in overnight camps, varies based on specific circumstances and provincial regulations.
 Generally, camp counsellors are considered employees rather than independent contractors.
 This classification is influenced by factors such as the degree of control the camp exercises over the counsellor's work, the provision of tools and resources by the camp, and the integration of the counsellor's role into the camp's core activities.
 Employers must adhere to employment standards legislation, which includes obligations related to minimum wage, working hours, and other employment conditions.

-What is the difference between a CCC and an RPC?
+What is the CCC exam and who administers it?